scheinerman/Matroids.jl/docs/src/design.md

 ## Matroids are Immutable

 Once created, a matroid cannot be modified.
 Operations on matroids, such as deleting an element, create a new matroid.
+(Labels on matroid elements may be changed.)

 For example, if a matroid has 10 elements and element 3 is deleted, the new matroid's ground set is $\{1,2,\ldots,9\}$.
 If (say) $\{2,5,7\}$ is independent in $M$, then in the new matroid the set $\{2,4,6\}$ is independent.
 If $x$ is an element with $x>3$, then in the new matroid it is represented as $x-1$.
 This is consistent with vertex deletion in [Graphs](https://juliagraphs.org/Graphs.jl/stable/).